chameleon-ai/webm-for-4chan/README.md

 Remove sound altogether with `--no_audio`\
 Manually set the file size limit, in MiB, with `--size`, i.e. `--size 5` will target a 5 MiB file.\
 Reduce the target bit-rate with `-b`/`--bitrate-compensation`, i.e. `-b 5` will subtract 5 kbps from the automatically calculated bit-rate.
 This will cause a slight reduction in file size.

+### yt-dlp Integration
+To download and encode a video, simply specify the url in the command line or use `--download`\
+Timestamp arguments (`--start`/`--end`/`--duration`) will be passed to yt-dlp and the clip will be made directly from the download.\
+(This means that the video encoder will be invoked to encode the full video)\
+The script attempts to detect if the file has already been downloaded.
+If it has, it will not ask yt-dlp to download it again.\
+The `--download_full` flag will download the full video, ignoring the `--start` and `--end` timestamps when downloading.

 ### Miscellaneous Features
 Make an .mp4 instead  of .webm with the `--mp4` flag or `--codec libx264`\